jlehtine/fwrules/README.md

 # fwrules
-fwrules - Simple initialization of configurable iptables rules
+fwrules - Simple management of iptables rules and rulesets